morteza-gho/vuex-todolist-shopingCart/README.md

-# Use vuex to manage TodoList and ShopingCart
+# Use vuex(pinia) to manage TodoList and ShopingCart

 This template should help get you started developing with Vue 3 in Vite.